-Aroma: Low to medium malty sweetness, sometimes accentuated by low to moderate kettle caramelization.
-Some examples have a low hop aroma, light fruitiness, low diacetyl, and/or a low to moderate peaty aroma (all are optional).
-The peaty aroma is sometimes perceived as earthy, smoky or very lightly roasted.
 Flavour: Malt is the primary flavour, but isn't overly strong.
 The initial malty sweetness is usually accentuated by a low to moderate kettle caramelization, and is sometimes accompanied by a low diacetyl component.
-No fruity esters-may be moderate to none.
+No fruity esters.
 Hop bitterness is low to moderate, but the balance will always be towards the malt (although not always by much).
 Hop flavour is low to none.
 A low to moderate peaty character is optional, and may be perceived as earthy or smoky.
 Generally has a grainy, dry finish due to small amounts of unmalted roasted barley.

 Mouthfeel: Medium-low to medium body.
 Low to moderate carbonation.
 Sometimes a bit creamy, but often quite dry due to use of roasted barley.

-Overall Impression: Cleanly malty with a drying finish, perhaps a few esters, and on occasion a faint bit of peaty earthiness (smoke).
+Overall Impression: Cleanly malty with a drying finish, and on occasion a faint bit of peaty earthiness (smoke).
 Most beers finish fairly dry considering their relatively sweet palate, and as such have a different balance than strong Scotch ales.

 History: Traditional Scottish session beers reflecting the indigenous ingredients (water, malt), with less hops than their English counterparts (due to the need to import them).
 Long, cool fermentations are traditionally used in Scottish brewing.
+Occasionally branded 80/- and 90/- reflecting the traditional shilling scale (barrel price) used throughout the UK, although at substantially lower than 19th century gravities.
+80/- and 90/- strength ales were commonly bottled as "Export" products.

 Comments: The malt-hop balance is slightly to moderately tilted towards the malt side.
 Any caramelization comes from kettle caramelization and not caramel malt (and is sometimes confused with diacetyl).
-Although unusual, any smoked character is yeastor water-derived and not from the use of peat-smoked malts.
-Use of peat-smoked malt to replicate the peaty character should be restrained; overly smoky beers should be entered in the Smoked Beer category rather than here.
-There are three sub-styles which are differentiated mainly on gravity and alcoholic strength with the stronger versions having slightly more intense flavours and more hop bitterness to balance the increased malt.
-The 60/- version is in the Low Alcohol category.
+Although unusual, any smoked character is yeast- or water-derived and not from the use of peat-smoked malts.
+Use of peat-smoked malt to replicate the peaty character should be restrained; overly smoky beers should be entered in the Specialty Beer category rather than here.